collab-project/videojs-record/README.md

 Hotkeys
 -------

-The `hotKeys` option allows you to control this plugin using a keyboard (disabled by default).
+The `hotKeys` plugin option allows you to control this plugin using a keyboard (disabled by default).
 Note that this requires video.js 7.5.0 or newer.

 The built-in hotkey handling is: